bazel-ios/rules_ios/README.md

 It seamlessly bazel builds iOS applications originally written under Xcode with minimal-to-no code changes.
-It often re-uses ideas and code from `rules_swift` and `rules_apple` buit it isn't tied to untested or unused features.
+It often re-uses ideas and code from `rules_swift` and `rules_apple` and it isn't tied to untested or unused features.
 It generates Xcode projects that _just work_ and makes using Apple Silicion with Bazel a breeze.

-## iOS Applications
+### iOS Applications

-Minimal example:
+_it supports all the primitives like apps, extensions, and widgets_

 ```python
 load("@build_bazel_rules_ios//rules:app.bzl", "ios_application")